Dee68/milestone_project4/README.md

 19. As an Admin I can login to add or remove items from the food and drink menu so that we can add more food and drinks or remove them also add and remove tables (Must have)
 20. As a Admin I can create, read, update and delete table,food and drinks items from the database so that we can add, remove, rename and view all our tables, food and drinks items (Must have)
-21. As an Admin / Authorised User I can search through bookings and menus so that I can find the information I am looking for	 (Should have)
+21. As an Admin / Authorised User I can search through bookings so that I can find the information I am looking for	 (Should have)
 22. As an Admin / Authorised User I can filter bookings by date so that I can see what bookings we have for a particular day (Should have)

 ### Site Owner